 Despite the attractiveness of these arrangements to both parties under proper legal formation and operation, pitfalls abound, especially when the practice serves federal healthcare program (“FHP”) beneficiaries.
 Along with a discussion of a typical model of an integrated practice, this article presents some of the possible pitfalls of these arrangements, and is meant to be a cautionary tale.

-II.
 Potential Pitfalls of an Integrated Practice

 The possible pitfalls of an integrated practice that is either poorly structured or operated are many and potentially ruinous.
 As every practitioner surely knows, fraud in the healthcare arena can result in criminal liability at both the federal and state level.
 However, even well-intentioned practitioners can find themselves facing criminal charges, civil penalties, licensing board sanctions, and financial collapse.
 The following discussion presents the greatest areas of concern.

-A. Legal Structure – the Corporate Practice of Medicine
+Legal Structure – the Corporate Practice of Medicine

 Most states have some form of prohibition against CPOM.
 This doctrine generally prohibits a business corporation from practicing medicine or employing a medical doctor to provide professional medical services.
 Even where a distinct law may not exist, this doctrine is often embodied in the prohibitions against practicing medicine without a license and against fee-splitting between someone with a medical license and someone without.
 It is this doctrine that generally disallows a non-physician from co-owning an entity with, or employing – even as an independent contractor – a medical doctor.